EdoardoLuciani/Chattest-client-win10/README.md

 The binaries are only available for x64 and are guaranteed to work only for **Windows 10**.
 Other Windows versions have not been tested.

 ## Future Plans
 The first thing I plan to do is add a gui version!
-I will also encorauge the developer of Chattest-rs to implement encryption.
+In the mean time I will encorauge the developer of Chattest-rs to implement encryption.